 Additional measures based on data from the Behavioral Risk Factor Surveillance System (BRFSS) were added to the HSA profiles to provide context regarding key risk factors that contribute to health.
 These risk factors included: households with income <\$25,000 annually, cigarette smoking, no leisure-time physical activity/exercise, and meets fruit and vegetable recommendations.
 Estimates of these risk factors were reported at the HSA level with 95% confidence intervals.
-See figures 35-38 in the adult profiles for further detail on these BRFSSbased measures.
-For more information on BRFSS methods, please see the Vermont Department of Health BRFSS page (http://healthvermont.gov/research/brfss/brfss.aspx) and the CDC's website on BRFSS (http://www.cdc.gov/brfss/).
+See figures 35-38 in the adult Blueprint Profiles for further detail on these